sbt/sbt-native-packager/src/sphinx/formats/debian.rst

 .. _Debian Binary Package Building HOWTO: http://tldp.org/HOWTO/html_single/Debian-Binary-Package-Building-HOWTO/

-SBT Native Packager provides two ways to build debian packages.
-A native one, where you need ``dpkg-deb`` installed or a java, platform independent approach with `jdeb <https://github.com/tcurdt/jdeb>`_.
+SBT Native Packager provides two ways to build debian packages:

+1. A native implementation, where you need ``dpkg-deb`` installed, or
+2. A java, platform independent approach with `jdeb <https://github.com/tcurdt/jdeb>`_.

 By default the *native* implementation is activated.

 .. note:: The debian plugin depends on the :ref:`linux-plugin`.